-CURRICULUM – JUNIORS
+CURRICULUM OVERVIEW – JUNIORS

-Using our drivers as direction, we designed our curriculum to provide our children with the necessary skills to be ready for the next step in their learning journey.
-While our skills progression documents show what is taught at each stage, these are only part of the provision we offer at Cunningham Hill Junior School.
+Using our drivers as direction, we designed our curriculum to provide our children with the necessary knowledge to be ready for the next step in their learning journey.
+While our knowledge and skills progression documents show what is taught at each stage, these are only part of the provision we offer at Cunningham Hill Junior School.
 Through discussion with our stakeholders, we continually look at ways in which we can offer new opportunites for our children to learn.

 We firmly believe in providing children with a strong appreciation and love of sport and being active.
 We run a vast range of extra-curricular activities, catering for many different interests, and provide many opportunities for our children to represent the school and their houses in regular competitions and sporting events.